Code4PuertoRico/tech-summit-2015-hackathon/README.md

-# Hackathon Rules & Tracks
+# Tech Summit 2015 Hackathon Rules & Tracks

 The Tech Summit 2015 Hackathon promotes the design, development and prototyping of civic and business ideas.